Nonethousand/SM64LBuilder/README.md

 SM64 Pc Port Builder for linux and Chromebook

 How to use:
-First: open the Terminal.
+First open the Terminal.
 Run these commands:
 ```
 git clone https://github.com/HiImBlahh/SM64LBuilder.git
 cd SM64LBuilder